asgardeo/asgardeo-auth-react-sdk/README.md

 #### Description

-This method is used to send http requests to the Asgardeo.
+This method is used to send http requests to the identity server.
 The developer doesn't need to manually attach the access token since this method does it automatically.

 If the `storage` type is set to `sessionStorage` or `localStorage`, the developer may choose to implement their own ways of sending http requests by obtaining the access token from the relevant storage medium and attaching it to the header.
 However, if the `storage` is set to `webWorker`, this is the _ONLY_ way http requests can be sent.